calc1f4r/ArFlash/Readme.md

 # Arflash: Flash Loan Protocol on Arweave

-Arflash is a state-of-the-art decentralized flash loan protocol built on the Arweave blockchain, utilizing its actor-oriented smart contracts.
+Arflash is a cutting-edge decentralized flash loan protocol built on the Arweave blockchain, utilizing its actor-oriented smart contracts.
 By leveraging Arweave's hyper-parallelized contract capabilities, Arflash provides secure, transparent, and permanent financial transactions without requiring collateral, all within a single transaction.

 ## Protocol Blueprint